Dozens of foreigners killed, abducted or reported missing in Israel - UPI.com

 Many were reportedly at the Supernova music festival in southern Israel where Zaka Search and Rescue confirmed its personnel have recovered some 260 bodies.

-As of late Monday, day three of the war between Israel and Hamas, the combined death toll had climbed to nearly 1,600, with Palestine's health ministry stating 687 of its citizens have been killed and the Israel Defense Forces saying more than 900 Israelis are dead.
+As of Wednesday evening, day five of the war between Israel and Hamas, the combined death toll has climbed to nearly 2,300, with Palestine's health ministry stating 1,100 of its citizens have been killed and the Israel Defense Forces saying more than 1,200 Israelis are dead.

 Here is what foreign nations are saying about the status of their citizens in Israel.